ozanarkancan/Gym.jl/README.md

 Pkg.clone("https://github.com/ozanarkancan/Gym.jl")
 ```

 If you do not have a gym installation.
-The package will install for youw with the following command:
+The package will install it for you with the following command:
 ```
 Pkg.build("Gym")
 ```